bbauska/W3Cx-1of5-CSS.0x/README.md

 Things are a bit more complicated with using a percentage to set an element&#39;s height.
 This is because typically the body&#39;s height is not specified, so if you use a percentage the size won&#39;t adjust.

-<h4>min-width, max-width, min-height, max-height
+<h4>min-width, max-width, min-height, max-height</h4>

-&lbrack;*Documentation*: [max and min width](https://www.w3.org/TR/CSS22/visudet.html#min-max-widths) and [max and min height](https://www.w3.org/TR/CSS22/visudet.html#min-max-heights)&rbrack;
+&lbrack;<i>Documentation</i>: <a href="https://www.w3.org/TR/CSS22/visudet.html#min-max-widths">max and min width</a> and <a href="https://www.w3.org/TR/CSS22/visudet.html#min-max-heights">max and min height</a>&rbrack;

 Setting width and height with percentages will save you work because your design will automatically optimize for the user&#39;s screen size.
 However, some elements can&#39;t grow and shrink as dynamically as text can.

 For example, images will get &ldquo;pixelated&rdquo; if you let them grow too large, and they can look really distorted.
 Thankfully, you can set max and min width and heights.
 This way, you can set a range for your image to grow and shrink where you know it will still look good.

 ```
 img {